jon-harper/OmniBox/docs/tour.md

 ## Core Components

 Core components form the basis of every case.
-No end-user parts attach to core components.
-Instead, components are attached to trays and panels, which then mount on the Core case body.
+End-user parts normally do not attach to core components; instead, components are attached to trays and panels, which then mount on the Core case.

 !!! important
-    Most Core components come with the option of using heat set inserts for mounting commonly-removed panels and trays.
-These `STL` files have `HSI` in the name.
+    Most Core components come with the option of using heat set inserts to attach most trays and panels.
+These `STL` files have "HSI" in the name.

 <figure markdown>
   [![the core of an OmniBox][img_core]][img_core]